Affordable by design

 Apply storage, spills, emergency steps, and reporting as part of practical hazard communication, chemical-safety awareness, labels, SDS use, and exposure prevention.

-Apply workplace hazcom action plan as part of practical hazard communication, chemical-safety awareness, labels, SDS use, and exposure prevention.
+Apply workplace HazCom action plan as part of practical hazard communication, chemical-safety awareness, labels, SDS use, and exposure prevention.

-Apply hazcom purpose and covered chemicals as part of practical hazard communication, chemical-safety awareness, labels, SDS use, and exposure prevention.
+Apply hazCom purpose and covered chemicals as part of practical hazard communication, chemical-safety awareness, labels, SDS use, and exposure prevention.

 Apply labels, pictograms, signal words, and hazard statements as part of practical hazard communication, chemical-safety awareness, labels, SDS use, and exposure prevention.

-Apply safety data sheets and chemical inventory as part of practical hazard communication, chemical-safety awareness, labels, SDS use, and exposure prevention.
+Apply safety Data Sheets and chemical inventory as part of practical hazard communication, chemical-safety awareness, labels, SDS use, and exposure prevention.

 Apply routes of exposure and protective controls as part of practical hazard communication, chemical-safety awareness, labels, SDS use, and exposure prevention.